boldflight/BibleConverter/test_EPUB/output/Amos.md

 Yet they are not concerned over the ruin of Joseph.
 [7] Therefore they will now be the first to go into exile, and the religious banquets where they sprawl on couches will end.

+[8] The Sovereign Lord confirms this oath by his very own life.
 The Lord God of Heaven’s Armies is speaking:
 “I despise Jacob’s arrogance;
 I hate their fortresses.
 I will hand over to their enemies the city of Samaria and everything in it.”
 [9] If ten men are left in one house, they too will die.
 [10] When their close relatives, the ones who will burn the corpses, pick up their bodies to remove the bones from the house, they will say to anyone who is in the inner rooms of the house, “Is anyone else with you?”
 He will respond, “No one.”
 Then he will say, “Hush!
 Don’t invoke the Lord’s name!”

+[11] Indeed, look!
+The Lord is giving the command.
 He will smash the large house to bits and the small house into little pieces.
 [12] Can horses run on rocky cliffs?